C#/.NET code for Curl POST JSON ExampleThis C#/.NET code snippet was generated automatically for the Curl POST JSON example.

 - -X, --request: HTTP method to use when communicating with the server.

 - -H, --header: HTTP headers to send to the server with a POST request.

 - -d, --data: Data to be sent to the server using a POST request.

-You can post a JSON file using Curl if you pass the filename in the -d command line parameter after the "@" symbol:
+To post a JSON file using Curl, you can pass the filename in the -d command line parameter after the "@" symbol: